This post may contain affiliate or referral links which means I may earn a sales commission. Please see my full affiliate disclosure here.

-- Keep covered in the the refrigerator to keep it fresh.
+- Keep covered in the refrigerator to keep it fresh.

 Does grenadine go bad?

-The only thing that doesn’t eventually go bad is honey, but grenadine is loaded with sugar which gives it a long shelf life.
+The only thing that doesn’t eventually go bad is honey, but grenadine is loaded with sugar, giving it long shelf life.

-If a bottle of grenadine is unopened, it will probably last for a little while even past the sell-by date.
-If it is opened, it will last about 2-3 months in the pantry and about 6 months in the refrigerator.
+If a bottle of grenadine is unopened, it will probably last for a little while, even past the sell-by date.
+If it is opened, it will last about 2-3 months in the pantry and about six months in the refrigerator.

 Is a Shirley Temple just for kids?

-Kids drink them more often than adults, but it’s also a great option if you’re making mocktails for a baby shower or mocktails for teenage parties.
+Kids drink them more often than adults, but it’s also a great option if you make mocktails for a baby shower or for teenage parties.
 It’s fruity and simple, but anyone of all ages can drink it.

 A Shirley Temple might not be the first drink you think of when looking for a kiddie cocktail idea, but don’t overlook it because of its simplicity.
 They’re incredibly tasty and full of nostalgia.